 Freyja shows up later as a separate being.

-Done a bit better in the 52niverse, which follows Greek mythology a lot more closely.
+Done a bit better in the 52niverse, which follows Greek mythology a lot more closely (in personality, if not in form).

 In one issue of The Sandman, Loki is making a Badass Boast, and he references his children but claims that Fenrir is called "Sun-Eater".
 In Norse myth, Fenrir is destined to kill Odin at Ragnarok.
 His son Skoll is the one that eats the sun (his other son, Hati eats the moon).